-During July 2015, the Group increased its equity stake in one of its associates (Dannat Resort Development Company Limited) from 49.66 % to 58.29% by investing US\$ 4.80 million.
-Therefore, resulting in derecognition of its investment in associate and acquisition of investment in a subsidiary (Dannat Resort Development Company Limited) giving the Group controlling stake as per the new shareholding.
+During July 2017, the Group increased its effective equity stake in one of its associates (BIW Labour Accommodation Co W.L.L.) to 56.67%, resulting in de-recognition of its investment in associate and acquisition of investment in a subsidiary (BIW Labour Accommodation Co W.L.L.) giving the Group controlling stake as per the new shareholding.